SODAIS69/AutoWaterPi/README.md

 You can still edit the interval of time after installation by command `crontab -u root -e`

 ### Pin of Miscellaneous
+Pour pump: Defined in `water.py`, as variable `pin`.
-water pump: defined in `water.py`
+Tray pump: Defined in `pump.py`, as variable `pin`.
-Water tray level detector: defined in `check.py`
+Water tray level detector: Defined in `waterlevel.py`, as variable `channel`.
-Soil moisture detector: defined in `check.py`
+Soil moisture detector: defined in `waterlevel.py`, as variable `channel`.

 ### Editing the pouring value of water each time
+In `water.py`, edit the time of sleep.
+Effects the time of pump's activation in seconds.

 ### Naming of pictures
 Defined in `capture.py`, the `timestamp` variable.